-A mobile team of gardeners maintain the green to a high standard and undertake a range of grounds maintenance operations including grass cutting, annual bedding and shrub bed maintenance, sports pitch maintenance, hedge cutting and litter removal.
+A mobile team of gardeners maintain the green to a high standard and undertake a range of grounds maintenance operations including grass cutting, shrub bed maintenance, sports pitch maintenance, hedge cutting and litter removal.

-Tractor mounted equipment undertakes mowing to the larger grass areas and surface management operations to the football pitch and cricket square.
+Tractor mounted equipment undertakes moving to the larger grass areas and surface management operations to the football pitch and cricket square.